-Kiritsis is the recipient of fourteen literary awards.
+Kiritsis is the recipient of fifteen awards.
 He inaugurated the Dorothea Dix Award, enabling those who have suffered mental and physical illness, disability, or injury a chance at recognition through the written word.
 He is involved with various non-profit organizations and has served as the Vice Chair of the San Francisco Psychological Association of Graduate Students (SFPAGS), the American Psychological Association of Graduate Students' (APAGS) campus representative for Sofia University, and the Vice President of the Greek-Australian Cultural League based in Melbourne, Australia.
 His diverse interests straddle cognitive neuroscience, clinical psychology/neuropsychology, and philosophy of mind on one end of the spectrum and esotericism, comparative religion, history, and mythology on the other.